TarrynSpeights/network-traffic-analysis/README.md

 ## Findings

-The DNS packet capture showed the client sending a query to resolve a domain name into an IP address.
-The DNS server responded with the requested address, allowing the browser to establish a connection to the website.
+The DNS capture showed the client sending a standard query to resolve the domain **www.wikipedia.org** before establishing a connection to the website.
+The packet details identified a single DNS query followed by a corresponding response from the DNS server.

+The capture also demonstrated that DNS traffic can include different record types, including HTTPS, A, and AAAA records.
+These records provide the information necessary for the client to locate and securely communicate with the requested website.

-This investigation demonstrates the important role DNS plays in network communication by translating human-readable domain names into IP addresses used by computers for routing traffic across the Internet.
+This investigation illustrates how DNS acts as the Internet's directory service by translating human readable domain names into network addresses that applications can use to establish connections.